alysiawon/Final-Project/README.md

 ## 6. Machine Learning

-Forecasting the number of olympic medals for each country  is important to different stakeholders.
-Using the data sources listed above we aim to find out if  factors like GDP and Population impact the likelihood of a country winning more olympic medals.
+Forecasting the number of Olympic medals for each country is important to different stakeholders.
+Using the data sources listed above we aim to find out if factors like GDP and population impact the likelihood of a country winning more gold medals in Olympic games.

 ### Problem Analysis
-We will be using supervised machine learning, more specifically a random forest algorithm which takes into account more complex non-linear interactions.
-Our Dependent variable will be the number of medals and the key independent variables will be GDP and population.
+Our team used supervised machine learning, more specifically a random forest algorithm which takes into account more complex non-linear interactions.
+Our dependent variable is the number of gold medals and the key independent variables are GDP and population.

-Using the following data sets 120 years of olympics, worldwide GDP History and Population total for each country we will build a classifier that will help olympic stakeholders  classify whether a country will win more olympic medals compared to the past years given the population size and GDP of a country.
+Using the following data sets 120 years of Olympics, worldwide GDP history and population total for each country we will build a classifier that will help Olympic stakeholders  classify whether a country will win more Olympic medals compared to the past years given the population size and GDP of a country.

 ### Forecasting Process
 1. We will import pandas, Numpy and Matplotlib